underscoreio/essential-scala/src/pages/intro/object-literals.md

 res9: String = "Dr Who"
 ~~~

 Scala programmers prefer to use immutable fields wherever possible.
-While you will no doubt create the occassional mutable field in your application code, we will stay away from `var` in this course.
+While you will no doubt create the occassional mutable field in your application code, we will stay away from `var` in this course and you should do the same in your Scala programming.

 ## Methods versus fields